google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Violation of the MMD contract is detected by log clients requesting a Merkle inclusion proof ({{get-proof-by-hash}}) for each observed SCT.
 These checks can be asynchronous and need only be done once per certificate.
-In order to protect the clients' privacy, these checks need not reveal the exact certificate to the log.
-Instead, clients can request the proof from a trusted auditor (since anyone can compute the proofs from the log) or communicate with the log via proxies.
+However, note that there may be privacy concerns (see {{fetching_inclusion_proofs}}).

 Violation of the append-only property or the STH issuance rate limit can be detected by clients comparing their instances of the Signed Tree Heads.
 There